-The participants in this study were forty (N=40) first-year undergraduate students from the faculty of Physical Education at the Menia University during the first semester 2010/2011.
-Four classes were selected for this experiment.
+30 student at the first and second grades the public authority for applied education and training.
+Equally randomly assigned into two teaching method groups: traditional lecture instruction (TLI), and blended lecture instruction (BLI).
+Each group received of instruction program for ten weeks, three days in the week.
+At the beginning and the end of this study, students completed a multiple choice of students' satisfaction scale.
 These classes were taught and instructed by the same instructor according to the designed teaching plan throughout the entire course.
-Participants were randomly assigned into two teaching method groups: traditional lecture instruction (TLI) and hybrid lecture instruction (HLI).
+Participants were randomly assigned into two teaching method groups: traditional lecture instruction (TLI) and blended lecture instruction (BLI).
 Each group received of instruction program for eight weeks, three days in the week.
-At the beginning and the end of this study students completed a 17-item multiple choice of basketball test.
-And students' satisfaction scale.
+At the beginning and the end of this study, students completed a 17-item multiple choice of soccer test.
+In addition, students' satisfactions scale.
 Each student was asked to give consent to participate in the study and was informed that participation was voluntary.